Schedule & Registration

 Find Your Korean Class Level

 This class is suited for absolute beginners or those with limited experience.
-Students with a background in Korean, but cannot read, will also be required to take this class before moving on.
+Students with a Korean heritage background, but cannot read, will also be required to take this class before moving on.
 The goal of this course is to master the Korean alphabet (Hangul), focusing on reading skills including pronunciation rules, to gain the basic four skills of Korean (listening, reading, writing, speaking), and sentence structure.
-Korean Fundamentals will cover basic topics including greetings, likes and dislikes, native and Sino numbers, question words (뭐, 누구, 어디, 이건 ), equational expression (이에요/예요), and statements of existence and possession (있어요/없어요).
+Korean Fundamentals will cover basic topics including greetings, likes and dislikes, question words (뭐, 누구, 어디, 이건 ), equational expression (이에요/예요), and statements of existence and possession (있어요/없어요).
+Students will be able to do greetings, self-introductions, and how to ask about someone’s nationality or profession using the polite “-이에요/예요” ending.

 No eBook version available.
 Free MP3 audio file — Click here